gs1/gs1-syntax-engine/DEVELOPERS.md

 - Match existing code style and idioms
 - Ensure unit tests cover new functionality and error conditions
 - Document code that works around compiler bugs or satiates static analysers with a comment explaining why
-- Don't create breaking changes affecting the public API, i.e. don't force code changes upon users of the library or require re-linking
+- Don't create breaking changes affecting the public API, i.e. don't force code changes upon users of the library or require re-linking.
+Use `GS1_ENCODERS_DEPRECATED` macro for functions being phased out
 - Avoid deeply nested code by exiting blocks early with `return`, `continue`, `break`, etc.
 - Regenerate documentation, including API references and examples, whenever there are changes.